 With this strategy, you’ll want to avoid overly crowded markets while also making sure you have an audience.
-If you have a subscription that includes Keyword Research, you can quickly ensure this by utilizing the Estimated Search Volume filter and setting your search parameters.
+With Keyword Research, you can quickly ensure this by utilizing the Estimated Search Volume filter and setting your search parameters.

-Utilizing the Estimated Search Volume filter in Product Discovery’s Keyword Search is an excellent way to hunt for niches and customize product ideas to your resources and goals.
+Utilizing the Estimated Search Volume filter in Product Discovery’s Keyword Search is an excellent way to hunt for niches.

 Once you’ve narrowed down your filters to match your goals, just click Show Keywords, and you’ll be provided with a sortable list that includes estimated search volume as well as data including the average price, sales, reviews, and revenue in that keyword market.
-Those on annual plans will also see a Product Idea Score, which incorporates multiple metrics into one score on a 1–5 scale for quick and easy validation.
+Those on annual plans will also see a Product Idea Score.
+This score incorporates multiple metrics into one score on a 1–5 scale for quick and easy validation.

-Using your search parameters, you’ll see a full list of keywords on Amazon that meet your criteria, allowing you to evaluate some of the most important elements of product research at once.
+Using your search parameters, you’ll see a full list of keywords on Amazon that meet your criteria.
+This allows you to evaluate some of the most important elements of product research at once.

-As you sift through the results, be sure to use market research tools such as Market Intelligence to further validate or invalidate product ideas with quality data, estimates, and insights.
+As you sift through the results, be sure to use market research tools such as Market Intelligence to further validate product ideas with data, estimates, and insights.

-Search volume data is one of the most useful, yet overlooked metrics for FBA rookies when hunting for the right product to source and sell.
-Without tracking current and historical search volume for a product’s seed keyword, you’re making yourself vulnerable to critical oversights in your research.
+Don’t make the mistake of overlooking search volume data in your product hunt!
+Without tracking current and historical search volume for a product’s seed keyword, you’re vulnerable to critical oversights in your research.

 At Viral Launch, we believe the most-informed decision is the best decision.
 Having reliable and accurate search volume estimates in your arsenal is an essential element of making the most informed decision possible.

-Don’t miss out on the valuable insights that can be gleaned from Amazon search volume estimates!
-Add Keyword Research to your research plan today to access accurate and reliable search volume estimates to get a leg up on the competition.
+Don’t miss out on the valuable insights from Amazon search volume estimates!
+Add Keyword Research to your research plan for reliable search volume estimates and an edge over the competition!